ehwu106/Gmail-Filter-Solution/README.md

 7.)
 Install all the requirement libraries in requirements.txt

 8.)
-Run app.py locally and authenticate to the consent screen to retrieve a pickle file with token informations in it.
+Run app.py locally and authenticate to the consent screen to retrieve a json file with token informations in it.

 ## Local Docker
 `docker build -t gmail-filter-app .`